arcetera/wmrc/README.md

 # Known issues

 * Windows open with the same geometry of the currently focused window
+* cw only works when a second window is opened
 * Please report any other issues!

 # Pull requests